-This is one of the most iconic places in Kyoto and it is free to enter the Temple complex and walk through all of the Torii Gates, therefore I really recommend you visit and take your time visiting as many other Temples in Kyoto cost to enter but this Temple in Kyoto is free and it really is special and unique.
+This is one of the most iconic places in Kyoto and it is free to enter the Temple complex and walk through all of the Torii Gates, therefore I really recommend you visit even if you have just one day in Kyoto, and take your time visiting as many other Temples in Kyoto cost to enter but this Temple in Kyoto is free and it really is special and unique.

 Another very iconic and popular place to visit in Kyoto but a place which you can visit for free in Kyoto is the Bamboo Grove.
 This place is very popular on Instagram and in theory they probably could charge to enter but as of now it is free!

 The Bamboo Grove in Kyoto has are a few different Temples and a park past the Bamboo Grove walkway so you can spend a good bit of time here.